 *This is a personal statement from me, Miki, as a human being, not as a representative of THINX.
-Since the original story has now mushroomed into a true game of telephone (cue Braveheart moment), I thought it’d be best to share my truth of what actually happened.
+Since the original story has now mushroomed into a true game of telephone (cue Braveheart moment), I thought it’d be best to share the truth of what actually happened.

 Since a few people have asked about maternity leave policy, here is my statement on that: